eosnetworkfoundation/grant-framework/applications/subdeeply-application.md

 ### Overview

+We had already submitted an application that was rejected by the ENF Grants Committee and during the last few months after the rejection, we have taken a turn in the direction of the product.
+As we have been made aware in the comments of the previous application.

+We submitted the application clearer.
+As well as being clearer about what we are going to do and how we are will achieve it.

 - **Name:** Subdeeply Platform
 - **Brief Description:** Subdeeply is a decentralized educational service/platform that will allow the community and users to access information, guides, podcast episodes and resources on each of the